 If you are thinking about continuing your education or completing your high school diploma but are hesitant or insecure because you have not been in school for a long time, let us help you get ready and move forward!

-Center for College Access and Development (CCAD) courses are created to support adult learners taking the first step toward a GED, English language learning or basic skill development in reading, writing and math.
-Students who complete our courses develop strong foundational skills that facilitate transition, persistence and completion of postsecondary education.
+Our courses are created to support adult learners taking the first step toward a GED, English language learning or basic skill development in reading, writing and math.
+Students who complete our courses develop strong foundational skills (math, reading and writing skills) that facilitate transition, persistence and completion of postsecondary education.

-Our team of experienced faculty and staff will support students through the process of applying to EPCC, help with class registration, and most importantly, mentor students who will transition into credit courses to earn a certificate or associate degree.
+Our team of experienced faculty and staff will support students through the process of applying to EPCC, help with the registration of class, and most importantly, mentor students who will transition into credit courses to earn a certificate or associate degree.

 Who can benefit at this center?